 Make sure no one is injured

-If anyone is in your car or the parked car you hit, your first action should be to make sure everyone is unharmed.
-While most accidents involving parked cars are simple fender benders, it is possible for there to be injuries.
+Your first action should be to make sure everyone is unharmed.
+While most accidents involving parked cars are simple fender benders, it is possible there could be injuries if there are people in both vehicles.

-If any person is complaining of pain or any type of injury, call 911 so they can be checked out.
-It is also a good idea to have the police come out to issue a police report, this can be helpful with any insurance claims.
+It may be necessary to call 911 if anyone complains of pain or injury so they can be checked out.
+It is also a good idea to fill out a police report as this can be helpful with any insurance claims.

 What to do if you hit an unattended vehicle

-If you damage an unattended vehicle you must leave a note if you can’t find the owner.
+In many instances, parked cars in parking lots are unoccupied.
+If the vehicle you damaged is unattended, you must leave a note if you are unable to find the owner.

-If the parked car is empty, most state laws require you to make a reasonable attempt to find and notify the car owner of the incident.
+In most states, you must make a reasonable attempt to find and notify the car owner of the empty parked car.
 If the owner can’t be found, a note should be left.
-As an example, if you’re outside of a convenience store when you fit a parked car, it would be reasonable to go inside and ask around for the car owner.
-However, if you hit a car in the middle of a big city or a long-term parking at an airport, it’s unlikely you’ll be able to find the owner — so time to get out a pen and paper.
+For example, say you’re outside a convenience store when you accidentally hit a parked car when turning into a parking spot.
+Your first reasonable action is to go inside and ask around for the car owner to exchange insurance information and possibly file a police report.
+However, what do you do if you hit a car in a large lot, such as one at a long-term parking lot?
+Since it’s unlikely you’ll be able to find the owner, it would be sufficient to get out a pen and paper and leave a note.

 The majority of states require you to leave the following information in your note: